Renumelb/Homework13/README.md

     -Create dummy variables for all the text features, and store the resulting data in a DataFrame named X.
     -Use the StandardScaler from sklearn to standardize all the data of the X DataFrame.
 3. Use the PCA algorithm from sklearn to reduce the dimensions of the X DataFrame down to three principal components to create a DataFrame named pcs_df using as columns names "PC 1", "PC 2" and "PC 3";  use the crypto_df.index as the index for this new DataFrame.
 4. Use the KMeans algorithm from sklearn to cluster the cryptocurrencies using the PCA data.
+Note that the number of clusters that are to be used based on elbow curve may change when you re-run the code.
 5. Create a 3D-Scatter using Plotly Express to plot the clusters using the clustered_df DataFrame.
 6. Use hvplot.table to create a data table with all the current tradable cryptocurrencies.
 7. Create a scatter plot using hvplot.scatter, to present the clustered data about cryptocurrencies.